vim-syntastic/syntastic/README.markdown

 __4.5.
 Q. What happened to the `rustc` checker?__

-A. It has been included in the [Rust compiler package][12].
-If you have a recent version of the Rust compiler, the checker should be picked up automatically by syntastic.
+A. It is now part of the [rust.vim][12] plugin.
+If you install this plugin the checker should be picked up automatically by syntastic.

 <a name="faqxcrun"></a>